karthiksk6/password-strength-checker/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (if you create one).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👤 Author